edezekiel/gatsby-netlify-blog/src/pages/posts/2020-02-28-Project-Palomar.md

 I've spent the past month at Ubiquisoft building a new Spring Boot app.
 It has been a flurry of excitement, roadblocks, teamwork, and victories.

 I'll refer to the Spring Boot app as "Palomar".
 Palomar is the backend for an iOS app.
 The persistence layer is an Oracle database.

-We used agile methods like stand-ups and weekly iterations.
+I'm really happy with how the Palomar MVP turned out.
+The app requires zero configuration to install, has an in-memory database for development, and seeds the database with realistic data.
+It's also set up for Continuous Integration (GitHub Actions), and is ready to be dropped in a production environment.

 This blog post highlights what I've learned about Spring Boot, Database Management, and Agile methodologies.

 ## Spring Boot

 Palomar is my first professional Spring Boot app.
-I'm actually quite pleased with how it turned out.
-The app requires zero configuration to install and use, it has in-memory database for development, and it seeds the database with realistic data.
-It's set up for Continuous Integration, and ready to be dropped in a production environment.
+I wanted it to be as easy as possible for a new developer to clone the repo down and start contributing quickly.
+So, I used spring profiles, a few Maven tricks, JPA, Hibernate, and h2 to help make this as easy as possible.

 ### Spring Profiles

-Spring Profiles let you set configuration options for different environments.
-For example, it lets you use an in-memory database for testing and an actual database in production.
+Spring profiles allow for different configuration options to apply in different environments For example, you can use an in-memory database for testing and an actual database in production.
 Spring Profiles can be set using files in the "resources" folder.

 Newly initialized spring boot apps have a "resources" folder with an "application.properties" file.
 Properties files are mainly used for Java related technologies to store configuration settings.